If you are having problems deciding between WooCommerce vs Shopify, then this post will help you make your decision.

 WooCommerce Vs Shopify – What Do I Recommend?

-First off, both WooCommerce and Shopify are fantastic shopping carts and I can wholeheartedly recommend both if you plan on starting your own ecommerce store.
+Both WooCommerce and Shopify are fantastic shopping carts and I can wholeheartedly recommend both if you plan on starting your own ecommerce store.

-But if you are deciding between WooCommerce Vs Shopify, it ultimately comes down to cost and the level of support that you require.
+Ultimately, your decision comes down to cost and the level of support that you require.

 If you already have a WordPress blog and you are familiar with the platform already, then going with WooCommerce is a logical choice.
 By installing a single plugin, you can instantly add a shopping cart to your blog.